As Hurricane Irma approaches Florida with an uncertain path, residents are doing their best to prepare for the storm.

 If you are evacuating your home, consider putting small valuable and/ or important items in a plastic bag or bin and placing it in your dishwasher.
 This will keep it dry and in an nontraditional location in your home.

 For future hurricanes, prepare well before a danger is forecast.
 At the start of hurricane season, which is June 1-November 30, take stock of your emergency kit.
+Have a bug-out bag packed and ready.
 Buy bottled water and supplies like batteries, non-perishable food items and a NOAA weather radio.
 These types of supplies are in high demand right now in Florida, and stress is high to find the items before the storm hits.